 That’s right.
 When lots of people are in the mall or on vacation, others are sitting behind their desks.
 With their co-workers out of the office, it’s easier for them to take calls.
 They are focused, thinking about their next moves.

-When It’s a Good Idea Vs. Not
+When It’s a Good Idea And When It Isn’t

 There is a trend among cold callers that try to catch prospects outside of regular business hours.
 While it’s not a bad idea, stretching too far into personal hours is not a good idea.
 Not all successful people work nonstop.
 Many have families, and they may not appreciate it if you call them when they’re at the bus stop with their kids in the morning or at the dinner table in the evening.